 You are never going to out-heal the damage output of your enemies.
 That is just not how Fifth Edition combat is designed.

 The length of a typical combat encounter varies based on the many factors that come into play, but an oft-cited average (and one that fits our experience) is five rounds.
-The mathematics of calculating a monster’s challenge rating come with an inherent presumption that they creature will be around for at least three rounds (the three-round average damage output, the hit points it regenerates over the course of three rounds, etc. are all factored into its final CR), and many monsters have abilities that recharge on a roll of a 5 or a 6 on a d6, effectively becoming harder to defeat if a party lets the fight drag on longer than expected (read: longer than the game mechanics assume a typical combat will go).
+The mathematics of calculating a monster’s challenge rating come with an inherent presumption that the creature will be around for at least three rounds (the three-round average damage output, the hit points it regenerates over the course of three rounds, etc. are all factored into its final CR), and many monsters have abilities that recharge on a roll of a 5 or a 6 on a d6 (that is, a one-in-three chance), effectively becoming harder to defeat if a party lets the fight drag on longer than expected.
 Reduce all of this down to the very basics and you get the basic concept behind any fight—not a test of endurance, but rather a race to reduce the other side to zero hit points first.

 A party that wants to survive won’t sit back and let the enemies hit them with everything, hoping to be able to outlast them with spells that can never heal more damage than a party suffers.
 Smart parties will attempt to establish superiority over the battlefield and force enemies to fight at a disadvantage.
 If you give up battlefield superiority, chances are you have already lost and no amount of healing words will help you.
 Spells are a big part of maintaining control, and it is an overly generous DM who does not punish their players for expecting to be able to get away with not using them.
 There is a lot of merit to saving a spell slot for a clutch heal, but hit points are worth more than spell slots and if you run out of the former then the latter become meaningless.